-An Emergency Declaration was approved by President Biden on February 14, 2021 for the entire state of Texas due to a severe winter storm that crippled the state’s energy infrastructure, leaving millions of residents without power and potable water for days in freezing temperatures.
-An Emergency Declaration was also approved for the state of Oklahoma on February 18, and President Biden is currently reviewing a request from the state of Louisiana.
+A Major Disaster Declaration was approved by President Biden on February 20, 2021 for the entire state of Texas due to a severe winter storm that crippled the state’s energy infrastructure, leaving millions of residents without power and potable water for days in freezing temperatures.
+Subsequent Disaster Declarations were approved for the states of Oklahoma and Louisiana.

 Severe winter storms can cause tremendous damage and loss of life.
 State and local governments that are not sufficiently prepared to handle these types of storms may not have the equipment, resources, and plans in place to maintain basic infrastructure.
-This has been the case in many parts of Texas where residents are still suffering from a lack of electricity, food, and water.
-This severe storm has called nationwide attention to the hazards of winter storms and how best to prepare for them.
+The severe winter storm this past February, and subsequent storms that have hit the states of Colorado, Wyoming, and Nebraska this March, have called nationwide attention to the hazards of winter storms and how best to prepare for them.

 We’ve collected these tips from the CDC, FEMA, and the Red Cross to help you prepare for and survive the effects of the recent winter storm and future ones as well.
 As millions of homeowners assess damage to homes and property, there are also tips here to help you prepare for insurance and FEMA claims.

 Use RocketEvidence to capture video before and after the storm,

 How do I prepare for a severe winter storm?

 The CDC, Red Cross, and FEMA have excellent resources and information to help you prepare for winter storm events.
 Links to these resources can be found at the bottom of this article.
 Here are some of the most important tips we found.

 Severe winter storms present specific types of challenges when it comes to safety, and COVID-19 has added an extra layer of concerns.
 Here are some recommendations for what you should have on hand and what you should guard against when making preparations.